 However, some less popular Psilocybe cubensis strains have also been collected from around the Philippines — the most prevalent of which is the Quezon strain.

-Little is known about the origin of this strain or who’s responsible for collecting and developing it into what it is today.
+Little is known about the specific origin of this strain or who to credit for collecting and developing it into what it is today.
 It was reportedly collected in a garden in Quezon City sometime around 2010.

 Quezon Shroom Specs